apppackio/apppack-docs/src/setup.md

 !!! tip
     Be sure to specify the AWS region you want to deploy to.
 You can do this via `--region` flag or by using the `AWS_REGION` environment variable.
 For example, `AWS_REGION=us-east-1 apppack create ...` or `apppack create --region us-east-1 ...`.
 AppPack currently supports the following AWS regions: `us-east-1`, `us-east-2`, `us-west-1`, `us-west-2`.

-Once an administrator has setup the initial resources, direct AWS credentials are no longer necessary to manage applications.
+Once an administrator sets up these initial resources, direct AWS credentials are no longer necessary to manage applications.
 AppPack handles user authentication while maintaining the use of AWS Identity Access Management (IAM) for authorization.

-The `create` commands below all accept a `--check` flag which will allow you to audit the resources that will be created prior to making any changes in your AWS account.
+The `create` and `init` commands below all accept a `--check` flag which will allow you to audit the resources that will be created prior to making any changes in your AWS account.

 !!! pricing
     You will incur AWS charges for some resources used by AppPack.
 We'll make a note of what to expect where applicable.